deeksha-varma/portfolio_project_2/README.md

 <img src="docs/mobile_leaderboard.png">
 </details>

-- displays the top 5 high scores of the quiz.
+- Shows the player the current top 5 high scores of the quiz.
+- All scores are saved in local storage so players can only compete with anyone who attempts the quiz on the same machine.

 ### 404 Page